Swab Wagon History

 In 1916, Swab made the decision to enter the automobile business themselves.
 In the early years of the operation, Swab sold Saxon, Chevrolet, Plymouth and Studebaker cars and trucks, such as the 1917 Studebaker “Big 6” Touring shown at left.
 After several years, Swab elected to continue with only the Studebaker line.
 Studebaker, who also got their start in producing wagons, later merged with the Packard Corporation in 1954, marking the arrival of the Packard line to Swab’s dealership.
 Several years later, Studebaker-Packard secured the rights to distribute Mercedes-Benz cars in the U.S., and thus Swab Wagon Co. added the Mercedes-Benz nameplate to its showroom.
 Swab president, Jonas Margerum (who remained Swab president until his passing at age 89 in 1998), foresaw the demise of Studebaker and in 1960, Swab obtained a Chrysler-Plymouth franchise.
 Swab continued to sell Studebakers up until 1966, the year the last Studebaker rolled off the assembly line.
 Swab Wagon Co. was a Studebaker dealer for exactly 50 years, and sold and serviced Chrysler, Plymouth, and Dodge cars and trucks until May 2003 when the Dealership was closed.

-Two of Swab’s greatest design concepts occurred in 1963 and 1973, both of which were to revolutionize their respective fields of work.
+Two of Swab’s greatest design concepts occurred in 1963 and 1973, both of which were to revolutionize their respective fields.

-In 1963, Swab Wagon Co. designed and built what is now known as the Type I ambulance body (shown at right).
+In 1963, Swab designed and built what is now known as the Type I ambulance body (shown at right).
 This was the first of its kind ever made by any manufacturer.
 Before this time, ambulances were limited to station wagon conversions which simply served the purpose of transporting the patient to the hospital.
-Swab’s new ambulance was termed the “operating room on wheels,” for it allowed paramedics to perform medical procedures on the patient while enroute to the hospital.
+Swab’s new ambulance was termed the “operating room on wheels,” for it allowed paramedics to perform medical procedures on the patient while in route to the hospital.
 The new ambulance design launched Swab Wagon Co. into the forefront of the ambulance manufacturing industry.
-Orders for the new Swab ambulances poured in, and in 1974, Swab delivered their 300th ambulance.
-The success of the ambulance also help to shift Swab’s focus to fire rescue bodies.
+Orders for the new Swab ambulances poured in, and by 1974, Swab had delivered their 300th ambulance.
+The success of the ambulance also help to shift Swab’s focus to fire emergency business.
 The year 1974 also saw the production of the 100th Swab rescue truck.
 Swab’s historic first ambulance has been preserved in its original condition.

-Swab’s other great design was its fiberglass animal transport body in 1973.
+Swab’s other great design was its first fiberglass animal transport body in 1973.
 The original design was the ARF-12, for it had 12 animal compartments.
-The ARF-4 and ARF-5 designs (four compartments and five compartments, respectively) followed shortly.
-The ARF-5 was recently re-designed in 1995, which is now the ARF-95.
+The ARF-4 and ARF-5 designs (four compartments and five compartments, respectively) followed shortly thereafter.
+The ARF-5 was re-designed in 1995, which is now the ARF-95.
 The 100th copy of the ARF-95 was delivered in the summer of 1998, just three years after it went on sale.
-Swab also developed the ALSF-96 in 1996.
-This body offers first response medic organizations a cost effective alternative to expensive Suburban and SUV conversions.
+Swab developed the ALSF-96 in 1996.
+This body offers first response medic organizations a cost effective alternative to expensive SUV conversions.
 The ALSF-96 has since been renamed the “Pioneer Series,” and has proven to be one of Swab’s most popular trucks.